ramanmiddha90/ParkBee-Assignment/README.md

 ## What future or current technology do you look forward to the most or want to use and why?

 I am pursuing my masters in Cyber security .
-So i would love to use best cyber security in my project.
-Also i am passionate about azure architecture and design principle.
-So i am looking forward to use cyber security knowledge in Azure solutions.
+So I would love to use best cyber security principles in project.
+Also I am passionate about azure architecture and design principle.
+So I am looking forward to use cyber security knowledge in Azure solutions.

-My passion is to learn new technology concepts so i am also spending time to get my hands dirty on "React"
+My passion is to learn new technology concepts so I am also spending time to get my hands dirty on "React"

 ## How would you find a production bug/performance issue?
 Have you done this before?